 - Update the path of the resources folder by replacing this ‘path/to/Saola Animate/resources’.

 All the paths above can be absolute, or relative to your page.

-An example of this direct embedding method is the Motion Path feature demonstration in Saola Animate home page.
+An example of this direct embedding method is the Motion Path feature demonstration on the Saola Animate home page.
 You can click the Motion Path feature to see the embedded content, and open Inspect Element to see the code.

 That’s it!
-I hope this tutorial helped you learn how to embed HTML5 project to any web page.
-Try Saola Animate to make the most creative project and embed them to your website now!
+I hope this tutorial helped you learn how to embed an HTML5 project on any web page.
+Try Saola Animate to make the most creative projects and embed them on your website now!